-In this paper, we introduced our novel Python library APReL, which provides a modular framework for experimenting with and developing active preference-based reward learning algorithms.
-In short term, we are planning to implement more techniques and features, as we discussed in Section II.
-By accepting contributions from the community, our goal is to keep APReL up-to-date with state-of-the-art methods, and possibly extend it to non-Bayesian learning methods.
+APReL provides a modular framework for experimenting with and developing active preference-based reward learning algorithms.
+In short term, we are planning to implement more techniques and features, as we discussed in Section 2.
+By accepting contributions from the community, our goal is to keep APReL up-to-date with state-of-the-art methods.